Amazon Bedrock

 Environment Variables

-Alternatively, you can set the following environment variables:
+You can set the following environment variables:

 export AWS_REGION=your_preferred_region